Skip to Content

 This PPS has been approved by the following individuals in their official capacities and represents Texas State Academic Affairs policy and procedure from the date of this document until superseded.

-Assistant Vice President for Curriculum and Academic Programs; senior reviewer of this AAPPS
+Assistant Vice Provost for Curriculum and Academic Programs; senior reviewer of this AAPPS

 Provost and Executive Vice President for Academic Affairs